TitanAllStars/TitanAllStars.github.io/README.md

 * If you want a run in the War Party, just ask.
 * The most important thing about being selected for the War Party is reliability.
 * Its **REALLY BAD** for us if you don't turn up.
 * The War Party is locked-in a day in advance.
-If you are not going to be able to attend, **please communicated** to opt-out.
+If you are not going to be able to attend, **please communicate** to opt-out.
 * Good communication will be viewed very favourably in considering more permanent placement in the War Party.
 * Show your commitment and reliability to your guild mates by regularly completing you quota of 150 titanite.